Aryamaan-Kothakonda/Park-Project_Privacy-Policy/README.md

 When you register, we collect your username, email address, and password.

+Camera and Device access permission
+To take photos or to upload pictures of available parking spots.
+Images will be shared with other users within the app, will not sold to third party.

 Location Data

 We collect your device’s location to help you find nearby parking spots in real time.